dlcs/dlcs-net/DLCS.Mock/Generated-Docs/OriginStrategy.md

 ### credentials

-JSON object - credentials appropriate to the protocol, will vary
+JSON object - credentials appropriate to the protocol, will vary.
+These are stored in S3 and are not available via the API.

 |domain|range|readonly|writeonly|